-The University of Oregon Graduation Celebration on Monday, June 19, is for all graduates university-wide and will begin with an academic parade (Duck Walk).
-Graduates should line up in front of Johnson Hall on 13th Ave by 8:15am.
-Starting promptly at 8:45 am, Students, faculty, and staff will march down 13th Avenue to Matthew Knight Arena where the UO commencement ceremony will take place.
-Guests of the graduates may begin arriving for seating (first come, first served basis) at 7:00am.
-April 1 – Students can begin reserving their seat at the University Commencement Ceremony online – each graduate is guaranteed 2 guest tickets.
+The University of Oregon Graduation Celebration on Monday, June 15, 2020 is for all graduates university-wide and will begin with an grad parade from the EMU.
+Graduates should be lined up in front of the EMU on the corner of 13th Avenue and University Street at 8:15 a.m. in regalia.
+Students, faculty, and staff will march down 13th Avenue to Matthew Knight Arena where the UO commencement ceremony will take place.
+Guests of the graduates may begin arriving for seating (first-come, first-served basis) at 7:00 a.m. and should be seated by 9:00 a.m.
+All guests must have a ticket to enter.

-The General Social Sciences Departmental Ceremony is at the EMU Green (East Lawn).
+The General Social Sciences Departmental Ceremony is on Sunday, June 14, 2020 at noon.
+All GSS graduating majors can participate and invite guests.
 Students will walk across the stage, receive a diploma cover, shake the Director’s hand, and pose for a photograph.
 The occasion is a chance to mingle with faculty, friends, and family.

 Can I receive departmental honors in GSS?
 Yes!
 Students with a cumulative GPA of 3.2 or better AND a 3.6 GPA or better in GSS will receive departmental honors.
 Departmental honors will be published in the GSS Commencement Program and the degree will state graduated with honors.